Jarsky/Elements-Ubuntu-Server-Update-Script/README.md

 Prerequisites
 ----------

-Must have an SMTP relay configured for Email Notifications.
+1. Must have an SMTP relay configured for Email Notifications.
+2. Requires `TS` to be installed <code>sudo apt install moreutils</code>

 Usage